Areas of support

 - Industrial and environmental biotechnology

-- Natural sciences with potential applications in health or sustainability
+- Natural sciences with potential applications in biomedicine or biotechnology

-- Technical sciences with potential applications in health or sustainability
+- Technical sciences with potential applications in biomedicine or biotechnology

 The applicant must be employed at a university or other not-for-profit research institution in Denmark.
 The applicant must document expertise at the highest level within the relevant research field.